 Magee scores 36, No. 24 Wofford races past Samford 85-64

-Magee scores 36, No. 24 Wofford races past Samford 85-64Samford guard Josh Sharkey (3) attempts a shot over Wofford center Matthew Pegram (50) during the first half of an NCAA college basketball game Saturday, March 2, 2019, in Birmingham, Ala.
-(AP Photo/Julie Bennett)

-BIRMINGHAM, Ala.
-(AP) -- Fletcher Magee made eight 3-pointers on his way to a season-high 36 points, and No. 24 Wofford beat Samford 85-64 on Saturday.
+BIRMINGHAM, Ala. — Fletcher Magee made eight 3-pointers on his way to a season-high 36 points, and No. 24 Wofford beat Samford 85-64 on Saturday.

 The Terriers (26-4, 18-0) closed out an unbeaten Southern Conference schedule.
 They have won 17 in a row heading into the conference tournament.